JabRef/JabRefOnline/_faq/99_other.md

 ## Q: There is a mistake in this FAQ, a dead link or I have written a better/new explanation for a question!

-A: Either click on `Edit` or fork the [www.jabref.org](https://github.com/JabRef/www.jabref.org) repository, do your changes and create a pull request.
+A: Either click on `View on GitHub` or fork the [www.jabref.org](https://github.com/JabRef/www.jabref.org) repository, do your changes and create a pull request.
 Remember not to use your master branch, but name your branch differently.